eigerco/axelar-contract-deployments/starknet/docs/gas-service.md

 ### 2. Refund Tokens

 Refund tokens to a specific address.
-Only callable by the gas collector authority.
+Only callable by the gas collector authority, which is usually the operators contract.

 ```bash
 # Basic refund